|City/Town: • Central Florida

-The building was designed by University of Minnesota Professor Clarence Brown and local architect Archie G. Parish.
+The building was designed by University of Minnesota Professor Clarence Brown and local architect Archie Gale Parish.
 Parish had also designed many other buildings in St. Petersburg including First Presbyterian Church, Christ United Methodist Church, Mound Park Hospital, Jordan Park Housing Project, Palladium Theater, and the administration building of St. Petersburg Junior College.
 Edward S. Moore and Sons served as contractors who had also built the St. Pete Times Building and the Coast Guard Air Station.

 The YMCA offered facilities for boxing, wrestling, wrestling, and baseball.
 A cafeteria and pool were located in the basement.
 The gym and suspended jogging track were on the 1st floor, above the pool area.
 Offices and public rooms were located on the 1st and 2nd floors and 54 dormitory rooms provided affordable lodging on the 3rd and 4th floors.

-The building was purchased in 2004 by an investment group with plans to covert the building into condos.
+The residential program ceased operations in 1989 and the entire club relocated to a new facility in 2001.
+The YMCA building was designated a historic landmark of St. Petersburg in 1991.
+The building was purchased in 2004 by an investment group with plans to convert the building into condos.
 After demolishing much of the interior, the project was abandoned leaving the building empty.
 It was eventually put up for sale.

 Eventually, the YMCA was sold to South Florida developer Nick Ekonomou in November 2015.
 He plans to convert the building into a boutique hotel and event venue and estimates the renovation to cost around $6 million.
 He also planned to erect a nine-story luxury apartment complex and car garage behind the building.
 Though according to recent interviews, those plans seem to change and grow over time.